 Average amount of RAM

-The Asus Vivobook 15 is a beautiful, lightweight laptop with an Intel Core i3 which can handle some CPU intensive tasks.
+The Asus Vivobook 15 is a beautiful, lightweight laptop with an 8th Gen Intel Core i3 processor which can handle some CPU intensive tasks.
 It is a great CPU for this price range and works great.

-It integrates Intel UHD Graphics 620 which is a nice graphics chip that can run many older games such as CSGO at around 40-50 FPS which is great.
+The ASUS Vivobook 15 includes Intel UHD Graphics 620 which is a nice graphics chip that can run many older games such as CSGO at around 40-50 FPS which is great for this $400 price range.

 The RAM this laptop has is average, coming in at 8GB.
 It is an adequate amount for multitasking and generally is acceptable.
-It isn’t a huge amount like 16GB, however, it still works great at helping the CPU by taking stress off of it.
+It isn’t a huge amount like 16GB, however, it still works great allowing practically all games to play without any RAM limitation.
+In our opinion, this is the ideal price-to-performance amount of RAM that laptops for gaming should have.

 The display, however, is superb.
-A 1080p display which produces crisp, high-resolution images.
-1080p displays are uncommon at this price range with this laptop’s specs, so this is very good.
+It’s got 15.6 inches of 1080p IPS beauty; producing crisp, high-resolution images.
+It’s good to note that 1080p displays are uncommon at this price range with this laptop’s specs, so this is very good.
+The viewing angles will be great as well thanks to the ASUS’ inclusion of an IPS panel making games pop and movies on Netflix highly detailed.

-The battery life on this laptop is also great, coming in at around 6 hours of work time.
+The battery life on the ASUS Vivobook 15 is great; coming in at around 6 hours of work time.
 The laptop has a thin, sleek, and sharp design that is pleasing to the eye.
+It has a great modern design for the $400 price range.

 It has a fingerprint scanner for easy unlocking.
 The speakers on this machine are poor.
-They’re quiet, vibrate a lot, and just overall sound blown out.
+They’re quiet, vibrate a lot, and just overall sound blown-out.
+Using a headset or earphones would be recommended for this product.

-However, the laptop is a nice and reliable machine.
+Overall, the ASUS Vivebook 15 is a beautiful product.
 It has a nice CPU and GPU combo for light gaming and a great display.
 It also has a long-lasting battery for long periods of working/gaming.
-If you don’t mind sacrificing memory and storage to have a wonderful display, this laptop is for you.
+If you don’t mind sacrificing a little bit of memory and upgrading the storage to have a wonderful display, this laptop is for you.

 Lots of storage